Automatic Transmission Operation

 The question of when to replace transmission fluid has long been debated.
 For years, the common practice was to flush or replace fluid every 30,000–50,000 miles.
 Many service professionals still follow this interval.

-However, manufacturers often claim their transmissions are “sealed” or “filled for life.”
-This is misleading—fluid can always be checked and serviced.
-Before taking a stance, consider:
+However, some manufacturers claim their transmissions are “sealed” or “filled for life.”
+This is misleading.
+Transmission fluid can always be checked and serviced on any transmission.
+Here are some things to consider about exchanging transmission fluid.

-Overheated fluid loses key properties and changes color, reducing its ability to lubricate and apply clutches.
+• However, overheated fluid loses key properties and changes color, reducing its ability to lubricate and apply clutches smoothly.

-Dirty or overheated fluid causes clutch lining deterioration, creating debris.
-That debris circulates through the transmission, wearing components further.
+• Dirty or overheated fluid causes clutch lining deterioration.
+This creates debris to contaminate the fluid.
+Thus dirty circulates through the transmission, accelerating wear to components.

 Clutches and Diagnostics

 Modern automatic transmissions use both hydraulic multi-disc clutches and mechanical clutches.
-This section focuses on the three types of mechanical one-way clutches (OWCs), plus a fourth type of clutch called the dog clutch.
+The focus of this section is the three types of mechanical one-way clutches (OWCs), as well as a fourth type of mechanical clutch called the dog clutch.

 Most automatic transmissions include at least one OWC.
 These clutches are compact and, more importantly, they allow a vehicle to coast during deceleration.
-The three main types of OWCs are roller, sprag, and diode.
-The dog clutch, which works differently, is only found in certain transmissions such as the ZF 9HP.
+The three types of OWCs are roller, sprag, and diode.
+The dog clutch, which works differently, is only found in one model of transmission, the ZF 9HP.
 If you’d like to see these clutches in action, check out the One Way Clutches and Dog Clutch Demo videos linked on this page.

 When it comes to diagnosing transmission problems, one of the most useful tools is the application chart.
 Figure 34 shows an example: a clutch application chart for the GM 8L90.
 Each transmission model has a similar chart.
 These charts show which clutches are applied in each gear range, making it possible to trace symptoms back to the failing clutch.